-Whether you are planning to stay in your new country of residence for only a short period of time or an indefinite one, there are obvious considerations when deciding whether or not to learn the local language yourself.
-However, your child won’t focus on such practical matters, and, by simply trying to make friends and “fit in,” he/she will likely pick up the language with much less effort than you do.
-Young children especially, lack certain complex social anxieties that sometimes inhibit adults.
-They are less embarrassed to make pronunciation/grammatical errors, and, typically, will be more willing to try to speak it even if they make mistakes.
+Whether you’re planning to stay in your new country for a short period of time or an indefinite one, there are obvious considerations when deciding whether or not to learn the local language yourself.
+However, your child won’t focus on these practical matters; simply trying to make friends will result in your child absorbing a great deal about the local tongue with much less effort than you.
+Young children lack certain complex social anxieties that sometimes inhibit adults.
+They’re less embarrassed to make pronunciation or grammatical errors.
+They’re also typically more willing to try to speak, regardless of any mistakes they make.

-Also, research shows that youngsters who have experience in moving from place to place are more adept at making new friends, diving into personal relationships in a more agile way than children who have not experienced a transient lifestyle.
-They are often able to quickly move into deeper levels of friendship — levels where it is alright to discuss personal opinions, and to disagree with peers.
-However, to be able to communicate at such a level, a good level of the non-native language is necessary and this spurs on the children to pick up the local lingo rapidly.
+Research shows that youngsters with experience in moving abroad are more adept at making new friends.
+They can dive into personal relationships in a more agile way than children who haven’t experienced a transient lifestyle.
+They can quickly move into deeper levels of friendship where it’s alright to discuss personal opinions and to disagree with peers.
+However, to be able to communicate at such a level, a good level of the non-native language is necessary; this spurs on the children to pick up the local lingo rapidly.

-Aside from social reasons, children are more able to pick up any language more quickly than adults because they don’t have the sound and contextual associations with words that adults do, which makes it easier for them to pronounce new sounds and words.
+Aside from social reasons, children are more able to pick up a language quicker than adults because they don’t have the sound and contextual associations with words that adults do; that makes it easier for them to pronounce new sounds and words.

-Living abroad naturally means that your child will become socially involved with local children.
-When this happens, your child most likely will want to bring home his/her new friend for a play-date.
-It may become difficult for you to be able to effectively look after your child and play-mate if you cannot understand the language that they are speaking to each another.
-You can’t expect your child to be the constant translator in this situation because then the ‘play-time’ seems more like ‘work-time ’, and because you will likely miss things in translation, which can be a problem if it is something important like, “Sebastian feels sick.”
+Living abroad means your child will become socially involved with local children and teachers.
+When this happens, your child will want to bring home their new friend.
+It might be difficult for you to effectively look after your child their friend if you can’t understand what they’re saying.
+You can’t expect your child to be the constant translator in this situation; you’ll probably miss things in translation, which can be a problem if it’s something important like, “Sebastian feels sick.”
 A child’s knowledge of the local language needs to go beyond being able to address their teacher properly.

-No matter where you are in the world, as a parent, your most important goals and responsibilities are to make your child feel happy and safe in his/her environment.
-Family dynamics, like trust, attachment, and love, become particularly important for expat families, as they rely on each other for comfort and security during transient times.
-For example, when making transitions and re-locating, even those with normally high levels of confidence can experience a lack of self-esteem during a move abroad.
-As you start over with your new life abroad, you need to re-learn norms, values, and re-establish a sense of self and purpose in their new environment.
-Expat children often (re)develop their own self-esteem and confidence during transitional times through their attachment to their parents (and/or primary care-givers).
-It is, therefore, critical that parents are willing to be involved in the transition process alongside their child in these situations.
-If there is a gap between your child’s language development and your own, this could strain certain aspects of your family’s support system.
+No matter where you live, parents want to make their child feel happy and safe in their environment.
+Family dynamics are particularly important for expat families, as they rely on each other for comfort and security during transient times.
+For example, even those with high levels of confidence experience a lack of self-esteem during a move abroad.
+As you start over with your new life abroad, you need to re-learn local norms and values; this makes you re-establish a sense of self and purpose in a new environment.
+Expat children often re-develop their own self-esteem during transitional times through their attachment to family members.
+Parents need to be involved in the transition process alongside their child in these situations.
+If there’s a gap between you and your child’s language development, this could strain your family’s support system.